yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-object-interoperability.markdown

 {% endhighlight %}

-The storage type of the dynamic properties can be explicitly set in the attribute \ajepaaaSpaceDynamicProperties(StorageType=StorageType.Binary)\ajepbbb (the default is StorageType.Object).
+The storage type of the dynamic properties can be explicitly set in the attribute \[SpaceDynamicProperties(StorageType=StorageType.Binary)\] (the default is StorageType.Object).
-{% refer %}For more details about storage type refer to depanlinkProperty Storage Typetengahlink./property-storage-type.htmlbelakanglink{% endrefer %}
+{% refer %}For more details about storage type refer to [Property Storage Type](./property-storage-type.html){% endrefer %}